 - 1 tsp Rodelle Gourmet Vanilla Extract

-- Preheat oven to 350°F. Line 2 baking sheets with parchment or grease them with butter.
+- Preheat oven to 350°F. Line 2 baking sheets with parchment paper or grease them with butter.

 - Put the confectioners’ sugar in a bowl and set aside.